Black and white headshot of attorney Noel Darce

 “Noel Darce is highly regarded for representing the LPSC in matters before FERC as well as state and federal courts.” —Chambers and Partners

-Noel is active in both professional and civic circles.
-He is an Energy Bar Association member and past board member of the New Orleans Chapter.
-He is also a member of the American Bar Association, Louisiana State Bar Association, and New Orleans Bar Association.
-In the community, Noel has worked with the United Way of Greater New Orleans, the Archbishop’s Community Appeal, and other charitable organizations.
-He is a member of Mary, Queen of Peace Catholic Church and has been involved in church and school activities.
+He is active in both professional and civic organizations, including the Energy Bar Association, where he is a member and past board member of the New Orleans Chapter, as well as the American Bar Association and the Louisiana State Bar Association.
+In the community, Noel has been involved with the United Way of Greater New Orleans, the Archbishop’s Community Appeal, and other charitable organizations.
+He is also a member of Mary, Queen of Peace Catholic Church and has participated in church and school activities.

 Noel is recognized by Chambers and Partners USA as Band 1 in Energy & Natural Resources: Utilities.
 He is also recognized by The Best Lawyers in America® for Administrative/Regulatory Law, Energy Regulatory Law, and Utilities Law.
 In 2022, 2023, and 2025, he was named the Best Lawyers “Lawyer of the Year” in Energy Regulatory Law (New Orleans), as well as the 2024 “Lawyer of the Year” for Administrative/Regulatory Law.